Say What You Mean & Mean What You Say: A Complete Therapist Guide to Assertive Communication

 Passive-Aggressive Style: Next is passive-aggressive communication.
 This manifests as indirect aggression.

-For instance, you agree to something you don't want to but with an annoyed tone.
-Or you use sarcasm to express irritation to avoid clear communication.
+For instance, you may agree to something you don't want to but with an annoyed tone.
+You may also use sarcasm to express irritation to avoid clear communication.

 Passive-aggressive communication might get your wants recognised.
 Yet this approach risks coming across as insincere.
 Disingenuous behaviour irritates others or comes across as manipulative.